-The Common Agricultural Policy is currently undergoing a series of major reforms.
-These include reform to the system of CAP payments.
-This will provide benefits to both farmers and payment agencies.
-The payment agencies are required to adopt new methods of working by 2020, relying for example of remote monitoring using EO data from COPERNICUS as a substitute for on the spot inspections, as well as on the use of EO data to enabling payment for performance instead of payment for compliance.
+The Common Agricultural Policy is currently undergoing a series of major reforms, including the system of CAP payments.
+Although this reform will provide benefits to both farmers and payment agencies, the payment agencies are required to adopt new working methods by 2020, such as the use of remote monitoring mechanisms (Earth Observation (EO) data from COPERNICUS) as a substitute for on the spot inspections or the application of EO data to enable payment for performance instead of payment for compliance.

 These changes are happening at a dizzying pace and different agencies are at different levels of readiness for the adoption of these new technologies and new ways of working.
 In this context, the EO4AGRI project aims at improving their capacity on operational agriculture monitoring from local to global levels based on information derived from Copernicus satellite observation data and through exploitation of associated geospatial and socio-economic information services., EO4AGRI enlarges and further systematizes the knowledge about Copernicus for agriculture and identifies gaps related to the EO implementation on Agrifood-related public services and needs of the financial sector, including international policy and coordination programmes.